hankeceli/Data_Analysis/src/README.md

 - Utility programs for twitter: https://github.com/SMAPPNYU/smappPy

-[PDF] Examining trolls and polarization with a retweet network LG Stewart, A Arif, K Starbird - … Mining on the Web (to appear …, 2018 - faculty.washington.edu … From this subset, we constructed a retweet graph where each node in the graph represents a Twitter account and directed edges between nodes … communities, as seen in Figure 1.
-We see that the two clusters—purple and green—appear as two distinct groups in the graph … Cited by 4 Related articles All 3 versions
+- "Examining trolls and polarization with a retweet network", LG Stewart, A Arif, K Starbird - … Mining on the Web 2018 http://faculty.washington.edu/kstarbi/examining-trolls-polarization.pdf